sapcc/networking-ccloud/docs/design/11-avocado.md

 ```

 ## Trunk extension
-In node baremetal mode if the user binds a network to a server via trunk subport with vlan id `$vlan_user`.
+In node bare metal mode if the user binds a network to a server via trunk sub-port with vlan id `$vlan_user`.

 Arista leaf config:
 ```